TanjIsGray/ECC-model/LPDDR6_fault_model.md

 - **Single-bit / 1 symbol** – Truly random bit flips within a byte.
 The most common kind of errors, and correctable by internal SECDED (Hamming) ECC in the LPDDR6 chip.
 - **8-bit / 1 symbol** – Faults which affect a row of bits or controls on one half of a sub-array.
 Up to 8 bits will be flipped, depending on the data pattern (since the fault will usually force the bits to zero or to one, which may agree or disagree with the data).
 - **16-bit / 2 symbols** – Two bytes, one on each side of a sub-array, commonly sharing a word-line driver or column select logic which control how the sense amplifiers are used.
-- **8-bit / 4 symbols** – Four bytes, which may occur if pairs of sub-array share control circuits.
+- **32-bit / 4 symbols** – Four bytes, which may occur if pairs of sub-array share control circuits.
 - **Other** – Alternates between 8 contiguous bytes (8-aligned) and 5 scattered bytes spanning unrelated sub-arrays.
-These capture the “everything else” space where LPDDR6 cannot correct the error and vendors rarely share statistics.
+These represent the “everything else” uncorrectable space where LPDDR6 cannot correct the error.

 ## Compare to the diagram